tangb/cmdlogger/README.md

 # cmdlogger
 Runs specified command, watchs for stdout/stderr and sends output to socket server.

-This program was originally created to monitor Windows command launched under UAC elevated privileges using ShellExecuteEx.
+This python program was originally created to monitor Windows command launched under UAC elevated privileges using ShellExecuteEx.

 Windows ShellExecuteEx function prevents stdout/stderr from being displayed in console (in fact there is no console).
 This program is only a workaround for that problem.